jeremy-shannon/CarND-Semantic-Segmentation/README.md

 ### Samples

-Below are a few sample images from the output of the fully convolutional network, with the segmentation class overlaid upon the original image.
+Below are a few sample images from the output of the fully convolutional network, with the segmentation class overlaid upon the original image in green.

 ![sample1](./sample1.png)
 ![sample2](./sample2.png)